dangoldin/blog.dangoldin.com/_posts/2015-06-23-domain-specific-api-definitions.md

 tags: ["#meta", "#code"]
 ---
 {% include JB/setup %}
-Yesterday, Amazon announced a major update to their Python client, boto3.
+Yesterday, Amazon <a href="https://aws.amazon.com/blogs/aws/now-available-aws-sdk-for-python-3-boto3/" target="_blank">announced</a> a major update to their Python client, boto3.
 The core functionality is unchanged but they used a clever solution to make it easier to add, modify, and remove endpoints.
 By coming up with a <a href="https://github.com/boto/boto3/tree/develop/boto3/data" target="_blank">standardized representation</a> for each of the endpoints they’re able to write wrappers in different languages that generate the API calls programmatically.
 For example, I've included a subset of the <a href="https://github.com/boto/boto3/blob/develop/boto3/data/ec2/2015-04-15/resources-1.json" target="_blank">EC2 definition</a> below.
 It contains the information necessary to programatically generate the API wrapper to hit the appropriate EC2 endpoints.

 {% highlight json %}
 {